LogoASeguir/project-compiler-tool/README.md

 ---

 Notes: If Windows SmartScreen complains: that’s normal for unsigned executables.
 Make a special exception for the build created.
-Some antivirus tools may flag one-file executables because of bundling behavior.
-Same treatment.
+Most antivirus will flag one-file executables because of bundling behavior.
+Same method, create an exception.

 ---